-- If you call us before then, we won’t have any information about the status of your refund until we complete the research on your account.
+- If you call us before then, we won’t have any information about the status of your refund.
+We must research your account first.

-Why was my direct deposit refund returned to the IRS?
+Why did my financial institution return my direct deposit refund to the IRS?

-A financial institution will reject a refund for a variety of reasons.
-Most often, one of the following items doesn’t match its records:
+A financial institution can reject a refund for many reasons.
+Usually though, one of the following items doesn't match its records:

 - Routing number

 Why will it take up to 10 weeks to receive my refund?